GuidanceMantras/GuidanceMantras/README.md

 - There is a great pro-verb in English.
 "Your mood is depending on Weather"
 - Nowadays, your mood is also depending on the people you live/work with.
 - One should know how to control mood swing in life using Music, Meditation, and doing other activities.
+- Eat spicy or good hot food each day, each time

 ### Addictions
 - Control your emotions so that you will not be addicted to anything such as Smoking/drinking/sex videos and other things